Wozzeck: Music

-Like earlier composers, Berg innovated on the operatic tradition.
-Not wanting Wozzeck to seem simply post-Wagnerian, (Note: Werfel, likely the Bergs' closest literary friend, had disparaged Wagner's "bloated excess" and "garrulous monotony" in favor of Verdi, perhaps shaping Berg's view of Wagner as "antiquated".) he said he preferred strict musical form to "the Wagnerian recipe of 'through-composing'", though the opera remains Wagnerian in many respects.
-(Note: Berg may have stressed form partly to counter his reputation for quasi-Romantic music.)
-His hybrid approach is a kind of integrated number opera, where each act and scene instead has an old or abstract musical form, often as a kind of word painting, like the serious passacaglia for the Doctor's exam, or the prelude and triple fugue as the Doctor and Captain hint at Marie's infidelity.
+Structure

-Büchner repeats short phrases as motifs in the text, like "ein guter Mensch" (a good person), "wir arme Leut" (we poor folk), and "eins nach dem andern" (one after the other).
-He develops some ideas into short, recurring sections, whether from Bible quotes or, like Wozzeck's visions, from Apocrypha.
-Berg follows this in the music.
-Variation techniques dominate act 3, monomaniacally focusing on a pitch (B♮, scene 2), rhythm (scene 3), hexachord (scene 4), key (D minor, interlude), or duration (a perpetuum mobile of quavers, scene 5).
-He knew few, if any, would hear all these structures but used their patterns and the play's linked scenes and repeated lines to structure musicodramatic repetition.
+Like earlier composers, Berg innovated on operatic tradition.
+Wanting his work to avoid seeming Romantic or passé, he said he preferred strict musical form to "the Wagnerian recipe of 'through-composing, (Note: Werfel, likely the Bergs' closest literary friend, had disparaged Wagner's "bloated excess" and "garrulous monotony" in favor of Verdi, perhaps shaping Berg's view of Wagner as "antiquated".) though Wozzeck is Wagnerian in its complexity and unmoored emotionality.
+His hybrid approach is an integrated number opera.
+Each act and scene has an old or abstract musical form in the manner of absolute music, yet with dramatic significance, like the passacaglia for the Doctor's exam or the triple fugue for the love-triangle innuendo.

-Fritz Mahler summarizes the opera's form:
+Büchner's text repeats motifs: "ein guter Mensch" (a good person), "wir arme Leut" (we poor folk), and "eins nach dem andern" (one after the other).
+From Bible quotes to Wozzeck's Apocryphal visions, he builds ideas into sections.
+Berg's music similarly accrues structure.
+Act 1 uses a chord progression (scene 2) and twelve-tone theme (scene 4).
+Act 3 uses a pitch (scene 2), rhythm (scene 3), hexachord (scene 4), tonality (interlude), and duration (scene 5).
+These patterns, along with the repeated lines and linked scenes, help shape musicodramatic repetition.